Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Statistical model description

 \subsection{Allee effect}

 The \citeauthor{boone2011efficacy} dataset contains two pertinent variables: density of trees attacked and proportion of attacked trees that are killed.
 As a first step, we convert the number of attacked trees to the number of attacking beetles.
-This is done primarily for practical reasons, as we aim to model the \citeauthor{klein1978attack} data, which lacks information on the number of attacked trees.
-Additionally, from a biological standpoint, using the number of attacked trees as a success indicator could be misleading.
-For instance, a scenario where numerous beetles attack a single large tree would erroneously imply a low success rate.
-This contradicts observations that beetles are more successful when they concentrate on larger trees.
+This is done primarily for practical reasons, as we aim to model the \citeauthor{klein1978attack} data, which lacks information on the number of attacked trees (only successfully attacked trees are reported)

 To estimate the number of attacking beetles, we multiply the attacked trees by 360, the average number of attacks per successfully attacked tree in the \citeauthor{klein1978attack}.
-Since successfully attacked trees receive more attacks, this is probably an overestimate of beetles per attacked tree, which would ultimately lead to a less-informative prior for the Allee threshold parameter, $a$, when modelling the \citeauthor{klein1978attack} data.
+Since successfully attacked trees receive more attacks, this is probably an overestimate of beetles per attacked tree, which would ultimately lead to a less informative prior for the Allee threshold parameter, $a$, when modeling the \citeauthor{klein1978attack} data.